 This Jewish apple cake recipe offers just that, and with the additional sprinkling of almonds, you’ve got yourself a perfect autumnal and Rosh Hashanah cake.
 It also features a nice amount of vanilla extract for a comforting and heartwarming flavor.

 Plus, this recipe doesn’t actually use as much apple compared to the other recipe, which is suitable for kids who aren’t a fan of the fruit!

-If you don’t have a tube pan, don’t fret!
+If you don’t have a bundt pan, don’t fret!
 The shape of the apple cake won’t affect the taste or quality of it.
-This Jewish apple cake recipe can be baked in a classic loaf shape or a tube pan and features a lot of apple slices.
+This Jewish apple cake recipe can be baked in a classic loaf pan or a tube pan and features a lot of apple slices.

 While it might seem odd to say that this apple cake features a lot of apples, some recipes only use between 3-5 apples, whereas this one calls for 6.